 A small apparition is seen busily working in the kitchen and moving around the dining room area.

-Signs of Spectral Prisoners
+Signs of Spectral Inmates

 113 Walnut Street